ALL CURRENCIES

 But neither the high-chrome cocktail shaker nor the festive aromas of vanilla and cinnamon in the pastry kitchen could compete with the mysteries of hotel turndown service, it appears.
 Arguably because leaving the slippers out on the right side of the bed and placing a chocolate square on a pillow achieves the same effect as more laborious tasks like baking, but with considerably less effort.

-The main take-away?
+The main takeaway?
 Small gestures can make a big difference, as long as they are personalised.
 In hospitality and elsewhere.
-What still remains a mystery is how a rather labour-intense towel art activity made it into our child’s “luxury hotel experience made easy” toolkit.
+What still remains a mystery is how a rather labour-intensive towel art activity made it into our child’s “luxury hotel experience made easy” toolkit.

-The ‘Junior Hotelier’ programme costs 2,500 Thai Baht (GBP 60) per child and lasts two to three hours, for children aged eight to 12.
+The "Junior Hotelier" programme costs THB 2,500 (GBP 60) per child and lasts two to three hours, for children aged eight to 12.
 Available by request either individually or in small groups, year-round, subject to availability.

 You Might Also Like